jizefeng0810/module/README.md

 ## Task_timer.py
 run command by setting time

+## dir:tSNE
+Visualize the distribution of two or more data sets

 ## login_szu_net.py
 Check the network status and open the login page to connect to the network when the network is disconnected.
 2020/10/18